deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 - If the file is missing, you will need to re-register or restore the auth0.enc from your backup.<br><br>

 <u>Using IVEY Bot</u><br>
-- Once logged in, you will see the main menu with the following options:<br><br>
+- Once logged in, you will see the main menu with the following options:<br>
 - Add Channel or Group – Start monitoring a new channel or group.<br>
 - Remove Channel or Group – Stop monitoring an existing channel or group.<br>
 - Monitor Specific Users in a Group – Choose specific users in a group to monitor.<br>